mckinniburgh/QuickStartPhysComp/QuickStart_PhysComp.md

 3. In your supply kit, you'll find a small piezo buzzer.
 Wire the circuit using the piezo instead of the LED, using the same diagram above.

+#To keep on learning...

+Join us at [Monday Maker Hours](https://gcdi.commons.gc.cuny.edu/monday-maker-hours/) at the [GC Maker Space](https://gcdi.commons.gc.cuny.edu/gc-maker-space/), located in the [GC Digital Scholarship Lab](https://gcdsl.commons.gc.cuny.edu/), Room 7414 at The Graduate Center, CUNY.
+We have Arduinos, a variety of sensors, LEDs, piezos, and other physical computing equipment for experimenting and project prototyping.
+All levels and perspectives welcome!
+[Contact us](https://docs.google.com/forms/d/e/1FAIpQLSeLwRoCkz5NPPLh0vYMOQPqyA5H3fbWn5ga2-F8M-pQvrg5IA/viewform?c=0&w=1) for more information.